CAE Reading and Use of English Practice Test 13

 Get go grips with —to understand something well enough to deal with it efficiently.
 I think I finally got to grips with this school’s math course.

 Withdrawal (n) — if you withdraw from something, you stop taking it.
 Used mostly with harmful substances such as drugs, cigarettes and alcohol.
-My first week of withdrawal was especially difficult to go through – I couldn’t thinking about anything but smoking.
+My first week of withdrawal was especially difficult to go through – I couldn’t think about anything but smoking.

 Messy (adj) — untidy and unpleasant.
 Her hair was messy and her dress creased, but I liked her anyway.